-April 16, 2024
+May 7, 2024

-The Honorable Cathy McMorris Rodgers Chair U.S. House Committee on Energy and Commerce Washington, DC 20515
+The Honorable Maria Cantwell Chair U.S. Senate Committee on Commerce, Science & Transportation Washington, DC 20510

-The Honorable Gus Bilirakis Chair U.S. House Subcommittee on Innovation, Data & Commerce Washington, DC 20515 The Honorable Frank Pallone Ranking Member U.S. House Committee on Energy and Commerce Washington, DC 20515
+The Honorable John Hickenlooper Chair U.S. Senate Subcommittee on Consumer Protection, Product Safety, and Data Security Washington, DC 20515 The Honorable Ted Cruz

+Ranking Member

+U.S. Senate Committee on

+Commerce, Science & Transportation

+Washington, DC 20510

-The Honorable Jan Schakowsky Ranking Member U.S. House Subcommittee on Innovation, Data & Commerce Washington, DC 20515
+The Honorable Marsha Blackburn Ranking Member U.S. Senate Subcommittee on Consumer Protection, Product Safety, and Data Security Washington, DC 20515

-RE: Hearing on "Legislative Solutions to Protect Kids Online and Ensure Americans' Data Privacy Rights" on April 17, 2024
+RE: Hearing on "Strengthening Data Security to Protect Consumers" on May 8, 2024

-Dear Chair Rodgers, Ranking Member Pallone, Chairman Bilirakis, and Ranking Member Schakowsky:
+Dear Chair Cantwell, Ranking Member Cruz, Chair Hickenlooper, and Ranking Member Blackburn:

-The Main Street Privacy Coalition (MSPC) appreciates your holding a subcommittee hearing on April 17 and the opportunity to share our initial views on the discussion draft of the American Privacy Rights Act (APRA).
-MSPC supports the goal of establishing a national privacy law that applies equivalently to all businesses handling consumers' information and avoids potentially unintended consequences that would have disproportionate impacts on Main Street businesses and, in turn, negatively impact consumers and the American economy.
+The Main Street Privacy Coalition (MSPC) appreciates your holding a subcommittee hearing on May 8 and the opportunity to share our initial views on the discussion draft of the American Privacy Rights Act (APRA).
+MSPC supports the goal of establishing a national privacy and data security law that applies equivalently to all businesses handling consumers' information and avoids potentially unintended consequences that would have disproportionate impacts on Main Street businesses and, in turn, negatively impact consumers and the American economy.

-The Committee's efforts last Congress on the American Data Privacy and Protection Act (ADPPA) included, in some instances, ways to address concerns that had long been difficult to reconcile.
-In some specific provisions affecting our members, such as preserving customer loyalty plans, service provider requirements, and the treatment of franchise businesses, however, the APRA significantly departs from the successful compromises achieved in the ADPPA.
-We look forward to continuing to work collaboratively this year with you and your colleagues in Congress to address the issues outlined below with the ultimate goal of enacting privacy legislation that establishes a single, uniform national privacy law.
+The House Energy and Commerce Committee's efforts last Congress on the American Data Privacy and Protection Act (ADPPA) included, in some instances, ways to address concerns that had long been difficult to reconcile.
+In some specific provisions affecting our members, such as preserving customer loyalty plans, service provider requirements, and the treatment of franchise businesses, however, the APRA significantly departs from the successful compromises achieved in the consideration of the ADPPA.
+We look forward to working collaboratively this year with you and your colleagues on the Senate Commerce Committee to address the issues outlined below with the ultimate goal of enacting privacy legislation that establishes a single, uniform national privacy law.

 MSPC firmly believes that consumers across the country should be empowered to control their personal data.
 Having data privacy and security laws that create clear protections for Americans while allowing our members' businesses to serve their customers in the ways they have come to rely upon is a key goal.
 Achieving that goal, however, has been elusive.
-One of the challenges central to the Committee's legislative effort is that the overwhelming focus on the data practices of so-called "big tech" companies can obscure the reality that data privacy laws also apply to and must work for Main Street businesses whose employees directly serve Americans in their daily lives.
+One of the challenges central to the Committee's legislative effort is that the overwhelming focus on the data practices of so-called "big tech" companies can obscure the reality that data privacy laws also apply to, and must work for, Main Street businesses whose employees directly serve Americans in their daily lives.